How Fire ant Inspired Self-assembling Modular Robotics

 When flooded, thousands of fire ants link legs and bodies into a self-assembling, waterproof raft that is unsinkable and self-repairing — any ant submerged at the bottom cycles to the top within minutes

-In the language of biomimicry, this falls under the Make › Form temporary bonds category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Form temporary bonds category.

 The Design Principle